 Our aircraft leases are "triple-net" leases and the lessee is responsible for making the full lease payment and paying any other expenses associated with the use of the aircraft, such as maintenance, casualty and liability insurance, sales or use taxes and personal property taxes.
 In addition, the lessee is responsible for normal maintenance and repairs, engine and airframe overhauls, and compliance with return conditions of flight equipment on lease.
 Under the provisions of many leases, for certain engine and airframe overhauls, we reimburse the lessee for costs incurred up to but not exceeding maintenance reserves the lessee has paid to us.
 Maintenance reserves are designed to cover the expected maintenance costs.
 The lessee is also responsible for compliance with all applicable laws and regulations with respect to the aircraft.
 We require our lessees to comply with FAA requirements.
 We periodically inspect our leased aircraft.
 Generally, we require a deposit as security for the lessee's performance of obligations under the lease and the condition of the aircraft upon return.
-In addition, the leases contain extensive provisions regarding our remedies and rights in the event of a default by the lessee and specific provisions regarding the condition of the aircraft is not in operation due to maintenance or grounding.
+In addition, the leases contain extensive provisions regarding our remedies and rights in the event of a default by the lessee and specific provisions regarding the condition of the aircraft upon return.
+The lessee is required to continue to make lease payments under all circumstances, including periods during which the aircraft is not in operation due to maintenance or grounding.